 Now, so many of us share our stories of motherhood and breastfeeding over the internet.
 This has opened up various avenues of communication and connection, and that is awesome.
 But it has its pitfalls for sure.
 Just take any comment section on any breastfeeding article or post.
 Whether you share a breastfeeding success or a failure, someone has some kind of problem with it.
 Someone feels attacked.

 We’ve gotten to a point where many of us are afraid to say or share anything at all, especially when it comes to a breastfeeding success.
 This is not okay.

-Case in point: Last week, actress and singer Jessica Simpson, who recently gave birth to her third child, shared a picture of milk she’d pumped for her baby.
+Case in point: A few months ago, actress and singer Jessica Simpson, who had recently given birth to her third child, shared a picture of milk she’d pumped for her baby.
 It was a very full bottle of milk – a little over 5 ounces.
 (I’m going to jump in her and reassure any mother who can’t pump that many ounces at once that you are totally normal; 2-5 ounces at a time is a normal range, and how much you pump isn’t really a true measure of your milk supply.)

-Simpson captioned with photo with: “This is what success feels like.”
+Simpson captioned the photo with: “This is what success feels like.”
 And as you can imagine, the internet damn near lost their mind.

 In a nutshell, commenters responded by saying Simpson sharing her own success made other moms feel inadequate, and that it was rude and inconsiderate for her to do that.
 For example:

 And of course there were the people who had to chime with the whole “fed is best” argument, stressing that breastmilk success should not be measured by whether you feed your baby breastmilk or formula, but just whether your baby is fed at all.

 Again, I do get where these moms are coming from.
 There is a real pain and hurt that mothers experience when breastfeeding didn’t go as planned.
 And it is true that breastfeeding isn’t the most important thing in the world, but having a happy, healthy, and well fed baby is.